MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-deploy-using-policies.md

 ### User settings migration

-End user settings are automatically migrated from classic Teams during the intial switch to new Teams.
+End user settings are automatically migrated from classic Teams to new Teams during the intial switch.

 Settings are only migrated once, the first time a user updates to new Teams.
-After that, there are no incremental migrations of setting changes will occur if the user switches back and forth between classic and new Teams.
+After that, no incremental migrations of setting changes will occur if the user switches back and forth between classic and new Teams.

 **Migrated settings**